 Blanchett was also reunited with director Haynes in another drama for the 2015 season, Carol, in which she plays a suburban housewife who becomes romantically involved with a store saleswoman (Rooney Mara).
 The project was adapted from a 1952 novel (originally titled The Price of Salt) by Patricia Highsmith, the same author who'd penned The Talented Mr. Ripley.
 Both Blanchett and Mara received Golden Globe actress nominations, with Carol itself receiving additional nods in the categories of Best Drama, Direction and Score.
 Both women also received Academy Award nominations for their work, thus marking Blanchett's seventh Oscar nod.

-In 2017 Blanchett returned to more fantasy-based genre, playing Thor's older villainous sister Hela in Thor: Ragnarok.
-In 2018 she starred in the all-female heist comedy Ocean's 8 with Sandra Bullock and is also set to star in the fantasy film The House with a Clock in Its Walls, based on John Bellairs' 1973 novel.
+In 2017 Blanchett returned to more fantasy-based genre, playing Thor's villainous older sister Hela in Thor: Ragnarok.
+In 2018 she starred in the all-female heist comedy Ocean's 8, with Sandra Bullock, as well as in the fantasy film The House with a Clock in Its Walls, based on John Bellairs' 1973 novel.
 The following year she played the title character of Richard Linklater's Where'd You Go, Bernadette, drawing strong praise for her performance amid otherwise lukewarm reviews for the feature.